 I suppose one question is whether a drop in sales justifies the kind of prices labels charge for music and that their artists receive as little as 2.3%, or if there's another factor.
 The only immediate and legitimate issue that comes to mind though, is the aesthetic aspect of the music being released by the mainstream record industry and the fact that people have more choices now than ever, thanks partly to the internet.
 Put another way--now this is only conjecture--most mainstream music releases contain increasing waves of blandness.
 But anyone who hits a local music venue or the web can find any number of independent musicians (like myself) who sell or give away downloads and offer quality CDs of great music for a low price.
 I, for one, keep my retail prices down because the actual cost of each piece is ridiculously low (even when you include studio expenses) and when you consider the economy on top of that, there's no good reason to be pricing an item at ten times what it costs.

-Watch for my Indie Musician's Outback Survival Guide or visit one of my workshops to get the total run down on self promotion and the resources available to you.
-In the meantime, visit Bob Baker's website.
+Look for my Outback Musician's Survival Guide and contact me on my website to get the total run down on self promotion and the resources available to you.
+Also, visit Bob Baker's website.
+He's a guru.

 What really seems to be happening is that American consumers are spending less time responding to what mainstream media tells them to buy and deciding for themselves.
 And once they find something they like, they spread the word with friends.